 Employment laws in certain areas such as wage and hour laws, anti-discrimination, reasonable accommodations, employee misclassification, and retaliation were enacted for the benefit of workers.
 However, such employment laws governing employee behavior, such as employee drug testing laws and those addressing social media use were designed to ensure that employers retain a certain amount of freedom in deciding how they manage their companies.
 Many federal laws apply only to companies that are a certain size and exclude independent contractors, a growing component of the American workforce.

 One of the most contentious areas of employment law involves employment discrimination.
 Several federal laws protect employees from illegal employment discrimination.
 Title VII of the Civil Rights Act of 1964, which prohibits employment discrimination based on race, color, religion, sex and national origin, applies to both private employers and government agencies.
 For employees with disabilities, the Americans with Disabilities Act protects them from discrimination on the basis of their disabilities, including developmental and mental health disabilities.
 Other statutes target employment discrimination based on citizenship status, pregnancy, genetic information, and age (if the employee is at least 40 years old).
 Each statute defines the employees that will be protected, which can vary depending on whether the employer is a private or public employer and the number of workers employed by the employer.
-Additionally, some states, such as New York and California, protect workers from discrimination based on their sexual orientation, status as domestic violence victim, and political activities.
+Additionally, some states, such as New York and California, protect workers from discrimination based on traits that are not covered by federal law.

 Employers covered by federal anti-discrimination laws are prohibited from taking adverse actions such as not recruiting, not hiring, terminating employment, failing to train, or failing to promote an employee on the basis of any federally protected characteristic.
 The Equal Employment Opportunity Commission (EEOC) is the federal agency that regulates workplace discrimination.